LadyMalande/RDFtoCSVWAPI/README.md

 Parameters for **POST**:
 * file (required): a file object.
 For trying out the POST methods with a file, it is recommended to use some kind of UI, for example Postman, to create the correct file representation for the user when sending the request.

+Parameters for **POST /rdftocsvw**
+* tables (optional): choice of ONE of MORE tables to be made.
+DEFAULT: ONE
+* choice (optional): choice of RDF4J, STREAMING and BIGFILESTREAMING.
+More about these methods in library RDFtoCSV documentation.
+DEFAULT: RDF4J.
+* firstNormalForm (optional): true/false.
+If true, if a cell would contain a list of values, it is instead made into multiple lines in the CSV.
+Each cell contains only atomic value.
+DEFAULT: false.

 <a href="https://rdf-to-csvw.onrender.com/swagger-ui/index.html">
 <img src="images/GETparameters.png" alt="GET parameters" >